Alexandros00/cinemagic-tmdb-js-ts/README.md

 ### General comments and information

 - The app is partially responsive for tablet, desktop and large-desktop.
-By partially, i mean that I could do much much more.
+Partial responsiveness is implemented.
+Planned improvements include switching MovieCards to a horizontal layout on desktop for more effective use of space.
 Fist of all to change the orientation of the MovieCards to horizontal for desktop and large-desktop, and in this way more information could be displayed in a card.
 Same stands for the modal tat could provide more.
 - In each movie card, before the image being displayed a custom loader appears with a smooth animation for better user experience.
 - In case an image can't be loaded, a placeholder appears by using onerror attribute of img element.
 - As mentioned above, there is configuration for running the app in docker container with an nginx as server for the app.
 - Also, I set GitHub Actions and deployed the app on a remote server by pushing committed code.
-Actually, this setup is still active but it is ok since the server is mine for testing and right now its firewall blocks any inbound traffic except SSH, so if you want to do any commit and push, feel free.
+The app is currently deployed via GitHub Actions to a private testing server.

 ### Improvements